yannh/homepage/content/posts/the-internet-sleeps-at-night.md

 ## CDN performance

 CDN performance depends on many factors.
-The distance between a user and the closest Point Of Presence and the ability of the CDN to cache as many files as possible are the most well-known.
+The distance between a user and the closest Point-of-Presence and the ability of the CDN to cache as many files as possible are the most well-known.

 The quality of connection pooling between your CDN and your origin can also